katiadobra/katiadobra/README.md

 ## Pet Projects :hatching_chick:

 **Grumpy Anxious Planner** — A companion for keeping your life (barely) upright.
-**GitHub CV** — you’re literally reading it.
+[**GitHub CV**](https://katiadobra.github.io/cv/) — you’re literally reading it.
 Updated, against all odds.
-**Daily Fact Game** — Truth?
+[**Daily Fact Game**](https://katiadobra.github.io/daily-fact-game/) — Truth?
 Lie?
 Something in between.
-A trivia multilingual game.
+A trivia game where even the facts don't trust themselves.
+Comes in 3 languages and 17.5 doubts.

                 > _“If it compiles, ships, and doesn’t crash — it’s probably fine.”_